tanabee/gas-codelab/docs/codelab.md

 Select **Add Trigger**

 ![Trigger settings](img/en/trigger-settings.png)
 Then it will be displayed the popup of trigger settings.
-Select as screenshot and Click **Save**.
+Select as screenshot above and Click **Save**.

 ![Trigger is created](img/en/trigger-is-created.png)
 Then the trigger is created.
-Click the dot icon.
+Click the three dots icon.

 ![Select executions menu](img/en/select-executions.png)
 Select **Executions**.

 ![Executions](img/en/executions.png)
 You can see that `main` function is executed once a minute.
-If you caught new message, you can keep up-to-date.
+If you receive new Gmail messages, the spreadsheet can be refreshed as the latest status.

 ![Delete trigger](img/en/delete-trigger.png)
-You can delete trigger to select the dot icon and **Delete trigger**.
+You can delete trigger to select the three dots icon and **Delete trigger**.

 ![Triggers](img/en/triggers.png)
 Google Apps Script has many types of triggers.
 You can improve the projects more convenient to use triggers.